How to Make a Paracord Survival Bracelet or Keychain

 Take the paracord and double it up, placing the two ends together and finding the midpoint along the length of the rope.

 Slide the ends of the rope underneath the buckle and through the loop.
 Pull the ends so that a snug knot forms against the buckle.
+The ends of the paracord should be even with each other (or very close to even).

 Take the two ends and pass them through the slot of the male end of the buckle.
 They should pass from the inner curve side to the outer curve side.